Razyapoo/Thesis-Documentation/Implementation/Server/README.md

 # Server (Centralized)

- Initiates simultaneous work of:
-- Video Manager
-- (UWB) Server
-- Activity watchdog separately

-Each work is initiated in a dedicated thread for better optimization

-**!!!
-IMPORTANT !!!**
-- These data are not yet synchornized; synchronization is performed later in Indoor Positioning System (GUI)

 **Responsibilities:**
 - *Video processing*: handles video recording
 - *Server*: communicates with tags and collects distance measurements from them
 - *Activity watchdog*: monitors tag responses and detects if communication between anchor and tag is blocked

+Each work is initiated simultaneously in a dedicated thread for better optimization

+**!!!
+IMPORTANT !!!**
+- These data are not yet synchornized; synchronization is performed later in Indoor Positioning System (GUI)

 **Output:**
 - Separatelly: